-The 26th brought 800 men to the field, with 588 men becoming casualties during the fighting on July 1st.
-The colors had been shot down fourteen times.
+The 26th North Carolina was commanded at Gettysburg by Colonel Henry K. Burgwyn, Jr. He was killed on July 1st and Captain H.C.
+Albright took command.
+The 26th brought 800 men to the field.
+Five hundred eighty-eight men became casualties during the fighting on July 1st in a brutal battle of mutual annihilation with the 24th Michigan Infantry.
+The colors were shot down fourteen times.
 Company E was left with twelve men, all but two lightly wounded, and Company F consisted of a single sergeant, Robert Hudspeth.

 During the charge on July 3rd 99 more men were lost.
 Eight more color bearers were killed or wounded.
-Sergeant Hudspeth and the handful of detached men of Company F he had managed to scrape together all became casualties.
+Sergeant Hudspeth had managed to scrape together a handful of detached men from Company F. They all became casualties.

-Since then a dispute has raged between partisans of North Carolina and Virginia over whose charge went farthest on July 3rd.
+A dispute has raged ever since between partisans of North Carolina and Virginia over who went farthest on July 3rd.
 There will probably never be an answer, if one is really needed.
 But one fact is without question – no regiment on either side at Gettysburg suffered more casualties than the 26th North Carolina.

 North Carolina Regiment

 Army of Northern Virginia.